python-hyper/priority/README.rst

 the many outstanding HTTP requests that may be running over a single HTTP/2 connection.

+Specifically, this Python implementation uses a variant of the implementation used in the excellent `H2O`_ project.
+This original implementation is also the inspiration for `nghttp2's`_ priority implementation, and generally produces a very clean and even priority stream.
+The only notable changes from H2O's implementation are small modifications to allow the priority implementation to work cleanly as a separate implementation, rather than being embedded in a HTTP/2 stack directly.

 While priority information in HTTP/2 is only a suggestion, rather than an enforceable constraint, where possible servers should respect the priority requests of their clients.